Traditions of Derry City F.C.: Match-day programme

 Cityview is the name of the club's official match programme.
 Since 1985, League of Ireland match-day experiences at Brandywell stadium have been augmented by the programme.
 Every league, FAI Cup, League Cup, and European fixture over the past 22 years has been catered for from the day the late Paddy Doherty put pen to paper in the summer of 1985 right up to the articles which are currently being created for the 2007 season.

 Cityview provides loyal Derry City fans and supporters of opposition clubs visiting the Brandywell with information on current affairs within the world of Irish football; League of Ireland, Irish League, Setanta Cup, European, and world football news; player profiles, statistics and interviews; team news and information on player injuries and suspensions; fan views and opinion pieces from long-serving contributors; a fan focus; a regular message from the manager; a half-time quiz; a layout of Brandywell stadium and safety directives; Derry City's history and honours; under-21 and under-18 sections; and an editorial on the game and opposition.

 Cityview has gone from strength-to-strength in recent years.
-On various occasions in Derry City's highly successful 2006 campaign, Cityview sold more than 1,000 copies in an hour prior to the game.
+On various occasions in Derry City's successful 2006 campaign, Cityview sold more than 1,000 copies in an hour prior to the game.
 It is estimated that Derry City's programme committee met the demand for in the region of 20,000 copies last season, and seek to better that over the course of the 2007 season.
 Fully supported by local, national, and international corporate entities, Cityview provides prospective sponsors with the ability to not only align themselves with the success of Derry City, but to actually make a valuable contribution to that success.
 The benefit to each advertiser is that in excess of 15,000 copies are sold sporting their advertisement or sponsorship.
 Cityview is open to submissions from supporters of the club in general and aims to air the views of everyone who elects to contribute to the content of the programme.
 The price of the programme for the 2007 season is £2 at games, all of which goes directly towards the future development of the club and its finances, as well as ensuring that League of Ireland football remains at the forefront of sporting life in the city.

 As of the 2007 season, a single issue or an entire season's copies are available to purchase online from anywhere in the world after the programme committee decided that Derry City supporters around the globe should have the opportunity to purchase the club's official match-day programme.
 Cityview arrives in the hands of football fans hot off the press at the Brandywell, and fans of the Candystripes from around the world who order their subscription have their copy of Cityview dispatched to them on the day of the game.